 This work is in the Canadian public domain, but may be under copyright in some countries.
 If you live outside Canada, check your country's copyright laws.
 If the book is under copyright in your country, do not download or redistribute this file.

-Title: Masters of the Wheat-Lands [published in England as Hawtrey's Deputy]
+Title: Hawtrey's Deputy